apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Evergrande Faces Imminent Liquidation After Talks With Top Creditors Break Down**
+**2 dead, including suspect, and 2 police officers wounded in Florida shootout**

-You can read more about it [here](https://www.wsj.com/articles/evergrande-faces-imminent-liquidation-after-talks-with-top-creditors-break-down-4af5f657).
+You can read more about it [here](https://www.cnn.com/2024/01/28/us/florida-palm-bay-police-shooting/index.html).

 ## Requirements
 - Python 3.8